Prostate Problems Erectile Disfunction

 - Avoids systemic side effects

-- Can be self-administered at home
+- Can potentially be self-administered at home

 Key Takeaways